 The Air Force Academy staff expects that you will arrive at the Academy with no potentially duty-disqualifying dental conditions.
 Examples of dental conditions that may prevent you from performing optimally include (1) the presence of impacted or erupted wisdom teeth that cannot be maintained in a state of health, (2) cavities that may become emergent problems if not restored immediately, or (3) active orthodontic appliances (braces).
 Active orthodontic appliances are a disqualifying condition for Academy admission.
-All orthodontic treatment must be completed, devices removed, and retainers (if indicated) in place prior to entering the Academy.
-Permanent retainers are authorized.
-Remember to bring your removable retainers (if applicable) with you to the Academy!
+All active orthodontic treatment must be completed, devices removed, and retainers in place (if indicated) prior to entering the Academy.
+Permanent fixed and/or removable retainers are authorized so remember to bring your removable retainers (if applicable) with you to the Academy!